America is one of the richest countries in the world, and we have huge household budgets to prove it.

-We can estimate the average household budget is even higher in 2018 and 2019 due to inflation and our insatiable appetite for consumer.
+We can estimate the average household budget is even higher in 2020 due to inflation and our insatiable appetite for consumer.
 However, the BLS always releases data from two years prior.

 Eight of the 10 largest components of household spending increased during 2017.
 The 12.2% rise in education spending was the largest percentage increase among all major components, followed by a 10% rise in entertainment.

 The Average Household Budget Is Huge

 For all this talk about Americans being in a poor financial state in retirement, it sure seems like the average American doesn’t really worry about the future with this type of household spending.